MozamelJawad/clinic_db/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [VET-CLINIC] <a name="about-project"></a>
+# 📖 Clinic-database <a name="about-project"></a>

-This VET-CLINIC project is all about making it easy to handle information at a veterinary clinic.
-It sets up a database structure to store details about animals, and it lets you put in information and find what you need whenever you want.
+The Clinic-database is the relational database for the clinic, which has patients, treatments, medical_histories, invoices, invocie_items, and medical_history_treatment tables.
+The relationship between the related tables is created using foreign key constraints.

 ## 🛠 Built With <a name="built-with"></a>
 * PostgreSQL